hyp4rspace/ramstealer/README.md

 By using this project, you acknowledge that you have read this disclaimer, understand it, and agree to be bound by its terms.

+# Important Notice

+This project is intended for lawful and ethical use only.
+Any malicious use, including but not limited to unauthorized access, harm to systems, networks, or data, or any other illegal activities, is strictly prohibited.

 # License

 This project is licensed under the MIT License.
 See the LICENSE file for details.